posativ/acrylamid/docs/installation.rst

 .. warning::

-    Avoid removing ``translitcodec`` egg after you start writing your blog.
+    Avoid removing ``translitcodec`` egg after you started writing your blog.
 It might break all your permanent links.

 If you  want a full featured  installation, just do::